Actuarial-Sciences-for-Africa-ASA/GenieBuiltLifeProto/README.md

 - using GenieFramework
 - Server.up()
 - and then You open the ports view clicking Ports at the lower right corner of the editor window and open the browser

+BE PATIENT!
+Intialization takes some time.
+It gets reactive then!

+Three contracts are preloaded: pension, SingleLifeRisk, JointLifeRisk